lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 {code ruby,example_group_constants}

-The class that was created is there -- `Nested_1`.
+The class that was created is there: `Nested_1`.
 For each `describe` at the top level, you'll have a new generated class:

 {code ruby,example_group_constants_2}